oracle-livelabs/adb/shared/develop-rag-apps/integrate-genai/integrate-genai.md

 <details>
     <summary>**OCI Generative AI** (default)</summary>

-1. The following policy allows access but it's already done for you in this workshop.
+1. A policy must be created by the user.

     ```
     allow any-user to manage generative-ai-family in the tenancy as ADMIN